justinbaltazar/react-jest-starterkit/README.md

 # React + Jest Starterkit

+I created a simple starterkit to help myself and others build out our ideas faster.

-Simple starterkit with examples on testing with Jest, mocking Redux stores, and good practices.
+This starterkit contains examples on testing with Jest, mocking Redux stores, and good practices.
 Runs on Node v13.12.0.

+## Getting Started

 - To install, run `yarn`
 - To run the Webpack Development Server, run `yarn start`